Nine Mile Creek Corridor Renewal

 Did You Know?

-The wooded area of the Nine Mile Creek corridor is part of a larger area identified by the Minnesota Department of Natural Resources as a conservation corridor.
-The streambed, banks, bridges and crossings all play a part in exacerbating erosion.
-The City will take a fresh look at creek crossings from an ecological perspective to improve erosion control and stormwater management.
+The Nine Mile Creek Corridor Renewal project area is part of a larger area identified by the Minnesota Department of Natural Resources as a conservation corridor.
+Increased volume of urban stormwater runoff causes erosion of steep slopes, streambanks, and bridge supports in Nine Mile Creek.
+The City will study stormwater flows, look for ways to control and repair erosion, and take a fresh look at the creek crossings from an ecological perspective.

 The Nine Mile Creek Corridor is home to a variety of natural environments, including several acres of “remnant prairie” that predate human settlement.
 These valuable habitats require careful upkeep to maintain their health and protect against invasive species.